7 Tips To Get Monetized On YouTube

 How to get monetized on YouTube | A Relaxed Gal

-In late 2015/early 2016 and I was approved to the YouTube Partner Program and could monetize my videos but I was only making pennies every few days or weeks.
+In late 2015/early 2016 I was approved to be part of the YouTube Partner Program and could monetize my videos but I was only making pennies every few days or weeks.
 So while I knew I could make some money it wasn’t enough to entice me to be more consistent with posting on YouTube.
 This was too bad because in 2017 and 2018 YouTube changed the approval requirements and made them stricter.
-My channel no longer qualified for the Partner Program.
+My channel was no longer qualified for the Partner Program.

 While I did eventually meet the new requirements, it was a slow climb to get there.
 It took me about two and a half years to get accepted into the YouTube Partner Program.
 There were some things that did that helped and some things I didn’t do or do well that could have helped me reach that requirement sooner.